The Philadelphia Fire Code requires property owners to have fire protection systems inspected and certified by qualified tradespeople.

 - Fire alarm systems

-Initial Smoke control inspections must be completed in 2020, and then annually after that.
+Initial Smoke Control inspections must be completed by January 1, 2021, and then annually after that.

-Initial Damper inspections must be completed in 2020, and then every 4 years after that.
+Initial Damper inspections must be completed by January 1, 2021, and then every 4 years after that.

-Hospitals and other I-2 occupancies must be inspected every 6 years after the initial inspection in 2020.
+Hospitals and other I-2 occupancies must be inspected by January 1, 2021 and then every 6 years after that.

 Inspections must be performed by specific types of licensed contractors: